Top Real Estate Marketing Ideas

 Think like a buyer – The buyer doesn’t want to see your personal sports collection or teapot memorabilia so pack up everything that’s personal including photos.
 Think of your home as a 4-star resort ready to please almost any inhabitant.
 Comfy, cozy and not personal.
 You wouldn’t see a picture of the manager’s kids on the night stand of a fancy resort.

 You need to appeal to the majority of buyers out there, all genders, all types.
 No offensive religious or political décor.
-Visit Model showrooms and homes to get ideas on what buyers are seeing so you know how to compete.
+Visit Model showrooms and homes to get ideas on what buyers see so you, know how to compete.
 If you have no idea what your competition is.

 Don’t Underestimate the Power of the Internet – Let the Internet work for you!
 Great information + Well Optimized Content + Social Media Promotion = Powerful Exposure to Your Listing!
 You never know who will buy your house.